rpgomez/rbo-analytics/README.md

 print(f"The 2 document embedders are functionally related: {Z>=-2.33}")
 ```

-## Comparing Nonlinear Projection Algorithm
+## Comparing Nonlinear Projection Algorithms
-One of the first things I wanted to do after developing a hypothesis testing analytic with RBO waas to
+One of the first things I wanted to do after developing a hypothesis testing analytic with RBO was to
 compare the performance of my favorite local structure preserving nonlinear projection algorithm [UMAP](https://en.wikipedia.org/wiki/Nonlinear_dimensionality_reduction#Uniform_manifold_approximation_and_projection) and an
 alternative algorithm [PACMAP](https://github.com/YingfanWang/PaCMAP).